sph-mn/nihongo/readme.md

 because it contains less information than many other decks, you will be familiar with the whole set in a shorter period of time and then have an easy time learning anything else related to kanji. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and the learning progress is apparent.

-download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file.
+`download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the csv file. also included is a single-page stroke-order lookup application at `download/kanji-viewer.html`. the html file can be opened with a browser and is also hosted [here](http://sph.mn/other/kanji-viewer.html).

+notes
+* the anki deck uses a special font that looks hand-drawn and makes individual strokes more apparent, which can also help with differentiating components
+* the anki deck has custom scheduling with more reviews, which seems necessary to really memorise the shapes and differences between similar characters
+* this deck makes use of some relatively uncommon english words, but which should be quickly looked up if necessary. for example: beckon, portent, acquiesce

 data source: [list of joyo kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji). all data sources are included and all other data of this project is cc-by-sa-4.0.